javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 That's exactly because the module is executed only once.
 Exports are generated, and then they are shared between importers, so if something changes the `admin` object, other modules will see that.

-Such behavior allows us to *configure* modules on first import.
+**Such behavior is great in practice, because it allows us to *configure* modules on first import.**

 We can setup its properties once, and then in further imports it's ready.

 For instance, the `admin.js` module may provide certain functionality, but expect the credentials to come into the `admin` object from outside: